ChaoZhang173/1D-peloton/README.md

 ## Current Work:
 We are currently working on the following jobs:

-**1. radiation cooling: Chao**
-**2. set up eos and pellet material: Chao**
+**1. set up eos and pellet material: Chao**
-**3. output result: Chao**
+**2. output result: Chao**
 **3. timer: Chao**
+**4. makefile: Chao**
 ## Future Work:
-1. makefile
-2. use of input file
+1. use of input file
-3. restart
+2. restart
-4. merge the computeDensityIntegral with computeHeatDeposition
+3. merge the computeDensityIntegral with computeHeatDeposition
-5. release memory
+4. release memory

 ## Previous Work:
 1. Code Structure: Chao  02/28/2024